-If CAML rendering is enabled (see above), the field type must have a HeaderPattern type of RenderPattern element, either directly or by inheritance, or the column header of the field on list views does not render.
+If CAML rendering is enabled, the field type must have a HeaderPattern type of the RenderPattern element, either directly or by inheritance, or the column header of the field on list views does not render.
 The markup in a HeaderPattern can be quite simple when the field type cannot be sorted or filtered.
-However, if the field type can be sorted or filtered, then the markup can become quite complex because the header serves not just as the title for the column but also as a drop-down menu control for sorting and filtering.
-Moreover, because the ability to be sorted and filtered can be disabled for particular columns (even when the field type the column is based on supports them) the markup must use Switch elements to test whether sorting or filtering is enabled for the column.
-See %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\14\TEMPLATE\XML\FLDTYPES.XML for examples.
+However, if the field type can be sorted or filtered, the markup can become quite complex because the header serves not just as the title for the column but also as a drop-down menu control for sorting and filtering.
+Moreover, because the ability to be sorted and filtered can be disabled for particular columns (even when the field type that the column is based on supports them), the markup must use Switch elements to test whether sorting or filtering is enabled for the column.
+For examples, see %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\15\TEMPLATE\XML\FLDTYPES.XML.

-If CAML rendering is enabled (see above), a field type must have a DisplayPattern type of RenderPattern element (by inheritance, if not directly) so that the field can be rendered on list views.
-This is not necessary to render the field in Display mode, such as on the Display (list item) page, because, a field can also be rendered in Display mode by means of a rendering control (.ascx file).
+If CAML rendering is enabled, a field type must have a DisplayPattern type of the RenderPattern element (by inheritance, if not directly) so that the field can be rendered on list views.
+This is not necessary to render the field in Display mode, such as on the Display (list item) page, because a field can also be rendered in Display mode by means of a rendering control (.ascx file).
 None of the legacy field types that ship with SharePoint Foundation use a rendering control rather than a DisplayPattern type of RenderPattern element to render the field in Display mode.